 PSSWF could not function without our fantastic volunteers!
 We only have one paid employee, and rely on our team of around 60 volunteers to keep everything running smoothly!

 Become a Volunteer

 In recent years, we have been fortunate to have a greater influx of interested volunteers.
-Because of this, we are implementing an application prior to the training (see below about training).
-Please note that your answers to this application do not guarantee or deny your ability to volunteer, they just help us get to know you a little better before the training.
-To start the process, please submit an application to email@example.com.
+Because of this, we are implementing an application prior to the new volunteer orientation (see below).
+Please note that your answers to this application do not guarantee or deny your ability to volunteer, they just help us get to know you a little better before the orientation.
+To start the process, please submit an application to firstname.lastname@example.org.

-Due to Colorado Parks and Wildlife regulations, all volunteers must first attend a training that covers safety, diseases, and other topics before coming into contact with the animals.
-We usually offer volunteer training sessions once a year (our next training will likely be in late summer 2019).
-If you would like to find out more about volunteering, please contact us!
+Due to Colorado Parks and Wildlife regulations, all volunteers must first attend a training/orientation that covers safety, diseases, and other topics before coming into contact with the animals.
+We usually offer volunteer orientation sessions once a year, but that can change based on our need.
+If you would like to find out more about volunteering, please read below or contact us!

 Unfortunately, we are unable to accept volunteers under the age of 12.
 All volunteers between 12 and 16 must be accompanied by a parent or guardian at all times while volunteering.

 Our animal care volunteers assist with feeding the animals and cleaning cages.
 You must be willing to clean, as this is the majority of what animal care entails!
 Animal care volunteers must be committed to one shift per week (occasional vacations or absences are fine).
 Morning (approximately 8am-12pm) and afternoon (approximately 2pm-6pm) shifts are available, and night owls are welcome too during spring/summer baby season to help with 10pm and 2am feedings.
 Volunteers must have a current rabies vaccine to handle or feed raccoons, foxes, and coyotes.